curl/curl/docs/libcurl/libcurl-tutorial.md

  curl_mime_filename(part, NULL);
 ~~~

-Use of curl_mime_filedata(3) sets the remote file name as a side effect:
+Use of curl_mime_filedata(3) sets the remote filename as a side effect: it is
-it is therefore necessary to clear it for *CURLFORM_FILECONTENT*
+therefore necessary to clear it for *CURLFORM_FILECONTENT* emulation.
-emulation.

 # Showing Progress